 J.S.
 (Stefan) Breet

-Stefan Breet is a PhD candidate at the Department of Strategic Management & Entrepreneurship of the Rotterdam School of Management (RSM), Erasmus University.
+Stefan Breet is a PhD candidate in the Department of Strategic Management & Entrepreneurship of the Rotterdam School of Management (RSM), Erasmus University.

-Stefan obtained his MSc degree at the Rotterdam School of Management after completing the Master of Philosophy in Business Research — a two-year research master programme focused on the development of academic competencies and skills.
+Stefan received his MSc degree in 2015 from the Rotterdam School of Management, Erasmus University after completing the Master of Philosophy in Business Research—a two-year research master programme focused on the development of academic competencies and skills.
 In 2012 he received his BSc degree in Business Administration from the University of Groningen.

 Entrepreneurial Behavior: A Multi-Level Challenge.
 The effect of organizational contexts and social capital on entrepreneurial behavior and firm performance